dodorare/crossbow/plugins/admob-android/README.md

 > That's it, now you can start using AdMob ads!

-If you want to configure custom APPLICATION_ID add this to your Cargo.toml file:
+If you want to publish or share your application to show real ads - configure custom APPLICATION_ID through `Cargo.toml` file:

 ```toml
 [[package.metadata.android.manifest.application.meta_data]]